kwaldenphd/python-structured-data/README.md

 Open the data in a spreadsheet program and/or text editor

 Describe what are you seeing.
-How can we start to make senes of this data?
+How can we start to make sense of this data?
 What documentation is available?

 Q13: Write code + comments that accomplish the following tasks:
 - Load the JSON data into Python